matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Visualization.md

 - *Returns:*  `string` &mdash;
-    The result of rendering.
+    Serialized data, eg, (image, array, html...).

 <a name="isrequestingsingledatatable" id="isrequestingsingledatatable"></a>
 <a name="isRequestingSingleDataTable" id="isRequestingSingleDataTable"></a>
 ### `isRequestingSingleDataTable()`

 Returns `true` if this instance will request a single DataTable, `false` if requesting more than one.

 #### Signature